voronianski/soundcloud-audio.js/README.md

 ### Events Handlers

 _SoundCloudAudio_ starts to listen on 2 events when it's initialized - `timeupdate` and `ended`.
-Use these native handlers and override them, instance of `audio`  is passed as argument.
+Use these native handlers and override them for your use cases, instance of `audio`  is passed as argument.

+Listeners will be removed when _SoundCloudAudio_ is [destroy](https://github.com/voronianski/soundcloud-audio.js#destroy)ed.

 #### `onTimeUpdate`